Prompt-aligned Gradient for Prompt Tuning: Acknowledgments

 \section{Acknowledgments}

-We thank Chenwei Qin and Jingkang Yang for valuable discussions.
-This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2021-01-002).
+This research is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-PhD-2021-01-002) and (AI Singapore AISG2-RP-2021-022).
+The authors would like to thank the reviewers for their comments that help improve the manuscript.